 - National and institutional identity construction

-Examining service experiences and gender integration in the British Armed Forces through an ontological security lens
+Examining service experiences and integration in the British Armed Forces through an ontological security lens

-Tara’s research is situated within the fields of military sociology, gender studies, and security studies.
-She seeks to develop a framework for better understanding the interconnectedness of these subjects through an analysis of diverse service experiences with the aim of influencing policy to better support those pursuing careers in defence and security.
+Tara's research connects diverse literatures on ontological security, feminist security studies, and war studies to explore the challenges around the implementation of diversity and inclusion policies in the British Armed Forces.
+She is developing a framework for better understanding the interconnectedness of these subjects through the use of an ontological security lens and an analysis of diverse service experiences with the aim of influencing policy to better support women and LGBTQ+ individuals pursuing careers in defence and security.